|

 specially interested parties |

-right to be "core participants" in the judicial inquiry into phone
+been granted the right to be "core participants" in the judicial inquiry

-barrister and can seek to cross-examine witnesses and make opening and
+represented by a barrister and can seek to cross-examine witnesses and

 Brooks refused status

-required to do, I do not consider that it is necessary or appropriate to
+I am presently required to do, I do not consider that it is necessary or

-status made by private investigator Jonathan Rees, writers' association
+core participant status made by private investigator Jonathan Rees,

 'Improper conduct'

-of the press before moving on to the extent of any improper conduct.
+practice and ethics" of the press before moving on to the extent of any

 Chris Bryant, MP